 When to refer someone with low back pain/sciatica

-- Consider early referral for physiotherapy or other physical therapy.
+- Offer early referral for physiotherapy.

 Prolapsed intervertebral disc